xlladdins/xll/docs/Excel4MacrosQ-S.md

 </tbody>
 </table>

-Shortcut\_text    is a character specifying the shortcut key for the registered command.
+Shortcut\_text&nbsp;&nbsp;&nbsp;&nbsp;is a character specifying the shortcut key for the registered command.
 The shortcut key is case-sensitive.
 This argument is used only if macro\_type = 2 (command).
 If shortcut\_text is omitted, the command will not have a shortcut key.

-Help\_topic    is the reference (including path) to the help file that you want displayed when the user clicks the Help button when your custom function is displayed.
+Help\_topic&nbsp;&nbsp;&nbsp;&nbsp;is the reference (including path) to the help file that you want displayed when the user clicks the Help button when your custom function is displayed.

-Function\_help    is a text string describing your custom function when it is selected in the Paste Function dialog box.
+Function\_help&nbsp;&nbsp;&nbsp;&nbsp;is a text string describing your custom function when it is selected in the Paste Function dialog box.
 The maximum number of characters is 255.

-Argument\_help1, argument\_help2    are 1 to 21 text strings that
+Argument\_help1, argument\_help2&nbsp;&nbsp;&nbsp;&nbsp;are 1 to 21 text
-describes you custom function's arguments when the function is selected in the Paste Function dialog box.
+strings that describes you custom function's arguments when the function is selected in the Paste Function dialog box.

-Example
+Example&nbsp;&nbsp;&nbsp;&nbsp;
 Syntax 1

 In Microsoft Excel for Windows, the following macro formula registers